Onboard your company to Slack

 Step 5 — Create channel naming guide

 Having a guide for naming channels makes it easier for people to discover and join the channels that are relevant to them.
-Thinking ahead about a strategy will help your team be more successful — are some helpful tips:
+Thinking ahead about a strategy will help your workspace be more successful — are some helpful tips: